AliceWonderMiscreations/PluggableUnplugged/README.md

 The `wp_hash()` function is replaced by one that uses `sodium_crypto_generichash()` instead.
-That is a secure alternative to `hash_hmac` and is safe to use.
+That is a secure alternative to `hash_hmac()` and is safe to use.

 The `wp_salt()` function that WordPress uses generates salts either using the random password generating facilities or by using `hash_hmac()` with `md5`.

-The salt generation functions have been replaced to instead create the salt using a base64 encoding of 64 bytes of random data from a cryptographically secure pRNG or by using `sodium_crypto_generichash()` when it is a salt that is not stored but needs to regenerate the same every time it is generated.
+The salt generation functions have been replaced to instead create the salt using a base64 encoding of 32 bytes of random data from a cryptographically secure pRNG or by using `sodium_crypto_generichash()` when it is a salt that is not stored but needs to regenerate the same every time it is generated.